 Of course, if you are really struggling to scrape together a few pennies for your accommodation, you could think about couch surfing.

 People have been couch surfing for quite a few years now, and there is a loyal community of travellers who offer up their spare sofas to those who are visiting their city but can’t afford anywhere to stay.
-The hosts don’t expect payment, but many guests take them out for a beer or dinner to say thank you.
+The hosts don’t expect a payment, but many guests take them out for a beer or dinner to say thank you.

-Have you tried any of these methods?
+Have you tried any of these cheap alternatives for holiday accommodation?